 This machine-learning algorithm will be constructed using the previously stated methods.
 There will be multiple levels of AI to be established in this structure, beginning with data analyzation using 2D models with Matplotlib; machine-learning acquisition and testing; data categorization; and ultimately, anomaly detection of real-world historic AIS data.

 The second step will be analyzing large amounts of data over a long period of time using the first step.
-Afterwards, the algorithm will be put through stress tests to narrow down errors and complete the program.
+Afterwards, the algorithm will be put through validation to narrow down errors and complete the program.

 Finally, a result of the stress tests will be documented and improved upon.
 In turn, this program will be used to analyze data in real time to provide a quick response to maritime security.